alibaba/hooks/packages/hooks/src/useAntdTable/index.en-US.md

 ---
 # useAntdTable

-`useAntdTable` is implemented based on `useRequest` and encapsulates the commonly used antd [Form](https://ant.design/components/form-cn/) and [Table](https://ant.design/components/table-cn/) Linkage logic, and supports both antd V3 and V4.
+`useAntdTable` is implemented based on `useRequest` and encapsulates the commonly used [Ant Design Form](https://ant.design/components/form/) and [Ant Design Table](https://ant.design/components/table/) data binding logic, and supports both antd v3 and v4.

 Before using it, you need to understand a few points that are different from `useRequest`:

-1. `service` receives two parameters, the first parameter is the paging data `{current, pageSize, sorter, filters}`, and the second parameter is the form data.
+1. `service` receives two parameters, the first parameter is the paging data `{ current, pageSize, sorter, filters }`, and the second parameter is the form data.
-2. The data structure returned by `service` must be `{total: number, list: Item[]}`.
+2. The data structure returned by `service` must be `{ total: number, list: Item[] }`.
 3. Additional `tableProps` and `search` fields will be returned to manage tables and forms.
 4. When `refreshDeps` changes, it will reset `current` to the first page and re-initiate the request.

 ## Examples

-The following shows the demo of antd v4.
+The following demos are for antd v4.
 For v3, please refer to: https://ahooks-v2.surge.sh/hooks/table/use-antd-table

 ### Table management

-useAntdTable will automatically manage the pagination data of `Table`, you only need to pass the returned `tableProps` to the `Table` component.
+`useAntdTable` will automatically manage the pagination data of `Table`, you only need to pass the returned `tableProps` to the `Table` component.

 ```tsx | pure
 <Table columns={columns} rowKey="email" {...tableProps} />